Tech Tips & Guides

 Once you have an FPS counter on, start your game and observe the number.
 This real-time feedback lets you know if you’re hitting your target (say 60 FPS) or experiencing drops in performance.

-How to Improve FPS in Gaming
+How Do You Improve FPS in Gaming?

 If you’re aiming to boost FPS in gaming, try these practical tips – from quick software tweaks to potential hardware upgrades: